Country Profile: Greenland

 People and Society

-- 87.9% of the population lives in urban areas.
+- 87.9% of the population resides in urban areas.

-- 74.5 years is the average life expectancy at birth.
+- 74.5 years is the life expectancy at birth.

 Economy

-- 61% of GDP comes from the service sector.
+- 61% of the economy is comprised of the service sector.

 Government